info-201a-wi22/final-project-starter-minsuh1004/docs/p01-proposal.md

-# Title of your Project: Project Proposal
+# Trans Rights Research: Project Proposal

 **TODO**: Edit this file.
 Your project proposal goes here.
 Save and delete the developer notes when done.